Clifford A. Ukkelberg

-Ukkleberg eas born on a farm in Clitherall, Otter Tail County, Minnesota and went to the Clitherall Public Schools.
+Ukkelberg was born on a farm in Clitherall, Otter Tail County, Minnesota, and went to the Clitherall Public Schools.
 He graduated from the University of Minnesota School of Agriculture in 1927.
-Ukkelberg lived with his wife and family in Clitherall, Minnesota and was a farmer.
+Ukkelberg lived with his wife and family in Clitherall, Minnesota, and was a farmer.
 Ukkelberg served on the Clitherall School Board.
 He served in the Minnesota House of Representatives from 1955 to 1958 and in the Minnesota Senate from 1959 to 1972.